Lab Test

 Clinical Utility

 PNH is a disease that evolves from a hematopoietic stem cell defect in which a somatic mutation of an X-linked gene (PIG-A) results in a partial or absolute deficiency of GPI-linked proteins.
-Clinical manifestations include chronic intravascular hemolysis, bone marrow failure and life threatening thrombosis.
+Clinical manifestations include chronic intravascular hemolysis, bone marrow failure and life-threatening thrombosis.
 A fluorescein labeled proaerolysin (FLAER) has been identified that binds directly to the GPI anchor and has been shown to be more sensitive at detecting small populations of PNH clones.
 Monoclonal antibodies to CD59, CD14, and CD24 are also commonly used to examine the presence of these membrane proteins on white blood cells and red blood cells.
 It has been found that PNH patients express decreased to absent levels of these GPI anchored antigens on monocytes, neutrophils, and RBCs.
 CD59 expression or absence on RBCs can also provide important information in PNH patients being treated with eculizumab.
 In patients found to have PNH, the percentage of Type I, II, and III RBCs, as well as the percentages of granulocyte and monocyte PNH clones will be reported so that patients can be followed more effectively.

 CPT Codes